Andrew Mitchell: Aid to Rwanda

-"Plebgate"
+Chief Whip and "Plebgate" (2012)

 In September 2012, Mitchell was appointed Government Chief Whip in David Cameron's first significant Cabinet reshuffle.

-On the evening of 19 September Mitchell allegedly swore when a police officer told him to dismount from a bicycle and exit Downing Street through the pedestrian gate rather than the main gate.
+On the evening of 19 September, Mitchell allegedly swore when a police officer told him to dismount from a bicycle and exit Downing Street through the pedestrian gate rather than the main gate.
 The leaked official police log of the incident stated that Mitchell said "Best you learn your fucking place.
 You don't run this fucking government...You're fucking plebs".
 The allegations became known in the media as "Plebgate".

+Mitchell's alleged comments attracted strong criticism from some branches of the Police Federation, and from police officers in general, not least because they came on the day after the murder of two police officers in Manchester.

 In response to the allegations, Mitchell apologised, but disputed many of the details of the accusations, in particular that he had used the word "pleb".
 He later resigned on 19 October.

 In December 2012, CCTV evidence was published in the media which appeared to contradict the police account of the incident, along with evidence that an email corroborating the police account and purporting to be sent by a member of the public to their MP was actually sent by an off-duty police officer who was not at the scene.
 Additionally, a claim by Police Federation officers from the West Midlands Police who met Mitchell that he refused to give his side of events was contradicted by a recording of the meeting, made by Mitchell himself, and subsequently released to the media.
 The Metropolitan Police investigation of both the leak of the police log and the discrepancies between it and other accounts was known as Operation Alice.

 Mitchell strongly disputed the police account of the incident in statements to the media, and in an article in The Sunday Times alleged the police officers were involved in a "cynical smear campaign".